If you live in the Northern Hemisphere then November means adding a big coat, and a woolly scarf to your daily wardrobe.

 There’s something very funny and very British about celebrating the failure of a plot to use explosives in an assassination by having a big yearly party with a gigantic bonfire and loads of fireworks at its heart.

 Traditionally on Bonfire Night, communities get together to create effigies – known as “Guys” – to burn on top of their local bonfire.
 These days, people use this as a chance to express their more fiery feelings about an unpopular public figure of the day.
-I think it’s probably a safe bet that there’ll be an awful lot of effigies of politicians going up in flames across the UK this year.

 Upcoming curious November days